crandylb/small/README.txt

 testnio
 This directory illustrates compiling and testing the Small programs IFORM and IREAD from pages 104 and 105 of thesis.

+testlex
+This directory tests a version of the LEX lexical scanner described in Chapter 6 of my thesis.
+The scanner is implemented as a finite state automaton using a two-dimensional array.
+Since Small only supports one-dimensional arrays the 2D array is represented by concatenated 1D arrays.
+Each call to LEX returns a KIND code, 1 for a name (identifier), 2 for an integer, 3 for a quoted string of characters, and 5 for any other individual special character.

 SmallPocketGuide.odt and .pdf
 This quick reference guide contains a summary of Small and Mill, including